Electricity drives everything around us, and a degree in electrical engineering provides countless career options and limitless employment potential.

 This Associate of Science in Engineering (A.S.E.) program is designed for transfer to certain four-year Maryland institutions.
 Students wishing to transfer out-of-state should consult with the Engineering department or academic advisor to develop an educational plan.

-Electrical Engineering Degrees and Certifications
+Electrical Engineering Degrees Awarded

 The Garrett College Engineering department awards Electrical Engineering graduates an Associate of Science in Engineering (A.S.E.).
-An Electro-mechanical Technology Certificate is also offered by the Engineering department.

 The curriculum is built around a strong basic core of mathematics, the sciences including chemistry and physics, and computer technology.
 Students will gain knowledge of engineering theory through engineering courses and application of theory to real world problems.
 The program will provide students hands-on experience in the design, development, implementation, and management of projects and in the communication and presentation of their ideas and project plans.
 Graduates may choose to continue learning at a four-year institution or begin in their chosen career.